Generic Name: somatropin (soe ma TROE pin)

 It may not be safe to breast-feed a baby while you are using this medicine.
 Ask your doctor about any risks.

 Saizen may contain an ingredient that can cause serious side effects or death in very young or premature babies.
 Do not give this medicine to a child without medical advice.

 How should I use Saizen?

 How you store this medicine will depend on the Saizen brand and the diluent you are using.
-After mixing this medicine, you may need to use it right away or you may be able to store it for later use.
-Read and carefully follow the instructions provided with your medicine about proper storage of this medicine before and after it has been mixed.
 Ask your pharmacist if you have any questions about proper storage of your medication.

 Throw away any Saizen left over after the expiration date on the label has passed.

 Use a needle and syringe only once and then place them in a puncture-proof "sharps" container.
 Follow state or local laws about how to dispose of this container.
 Keep it out of the reach of children and pets.

 Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not use two doses at one time.